 One of the most important tactics you can employ to prevent exposure to rodents is keeping your residence appropriately clean and free of clutter.
 For example, a person who accumulates unnecessary items in a residence, including to the point of demonstrating evidence of hoarding, runs the risk of providing a haven for rodents.
 Eliminate the clutter and you will take an important step to prevent the lodging of rodents in the premises and remove the risk of exposure to hantavirus.

-You also need to take care when you are cleaning a building, including a residential property, commercial property, or storage shed.
+You also need to take care when you are cleaning a building, including residential property, commercial property, or storage shed.
 Even if you have not been exposed to the hantavirus previously, the act of cleaning a space can disturb rodent droppings and urine, causing hantavirus to be released into the air.
 You need to wear proper protection when you intend to embark on a cleaning project to ensure protection against exposure to hantavirus.
 In the alternative, you might want to consider retaining the services of a skilled, experienced professional such as Eco Bear Biohazard Cleaning Company to address a more significant cleanup project, including one in which you fear rodents may be or have been present.

 The Centers for Disease Control and Prevention maintains specific information on the type of protective garments and face coverings that are suitable for protection against hantavirus when embarking in a cleaning project.
 Specifically, these protective garments must be crafted to protect the passage of hantavirus to your skin.
 A face covering must thoroughly block the passage of airborne virus into your body.
 The protective garments and face covering must also be disposable.

-If you must deal with heavy rodent infestation, you will need more significant equipment.
+If you must deal with a heavy rodent infestation, you will need more significant equipment.
 You should utilize a respirator if you must clean an area infested with rodents, or that once was infested with rats or mice.